Erich Everth: "Zeitungskunde": the first full professor

 In November 1926, the 48-year-old art historian was appointed by Karl Bücher to be the first ordinary professor of the newly created chair for "Zeitungskunde" at the University of Leipzig.
 His concern was the methodological basement of the new academic discipline.
 Everth defined Zeitungskunde/Journalism as a discipline of integration without a special method.
 In fact it is for him possible to use different methods from other disciplines in various combinations.

 He restricted the object of "Zeitungskunde" to the newspaper, that means every printed periodical press.

-This press meets in Everths opinion not only economic but equally social needs in public life.
+This press meets in Everth's opinion not only economic but equally social needs in public life.
 The press is more than just a usual earning company but at least in parts has its own spirit and is partially a piece of art itself.

 As a result of the university's affiliation with state ideology during the Nazi era, the institute saw significant personnel and content changes, and Erich Everth, the former head and a proponent of a free press, was ousted and replaced by regime loyalist Hans A. Münster.

 Fight against Nazism

 When the Nazis rose to power in 1933 all the newspapers of the Nazis celebrated in capital letters.
 But the national press was celebrating as well, the German media proprietor Alfred Hugenberg himself was the leader of the DNVP, a party that was supporting the Nazis.

-In this concert of like-minded there were few who intoned other melodies.
-And even less, that know how these concertos can end.
-To those belonged Everth, „a man of the more inconvenient sort, who was concerned for the Freedom of the press at first – a concern that should cost him his career and honour and probably even his will to live“ (Arnulf Kutsch).
-The reclusive worker Everth now takes a firm stand and shows that he is not going to stay inside the ivory tower of Academic elitism due to the incidents.
+Everth was among the relatively few academics who expressed views that differed from the prevailing political consensus.
+Media historian Arnulf Kutsch wrote that Everth's early defence of press freedom ultimately cost him his academic career, damaged his reputation, and likely affected his personal well-being.
+Although generally described as a reserved scholar, Everth became publicly engaged in response to these developments.